 Hiram College is located in the rural setting of Hiram, Ohio, less than an hour from Cleveland.

-If you want to see Hiram College for yourself, plan a visit.
+If you want to see Hiram College for yourself, be sure to plan a visit!
 The best way to reach campus is to take Ohio Turnpike to Hiram, or book a flight to the nearest airport, Cleveland Hopkins International.

 You can also take a virtual campus tour to get a sense of what Hiram College and Hiram are like without leaving home.